Flueggea suffruticosa

 What's the taxonomical classification of Flueggea suffruticosa?

 Flueggea suffruticosa belongs to the kingdom Plantae and is classified within the phylum Streptophyta.
-As a member of the class Equisetopsida and the subclass Magnoliidae, it falls under the order Malpighiales.
-The plant is further categorized into the family Phyllanthaceae, which contains the genus Flueggea, and is specifically identified by its species name, suffruticosa.
+As a member of the class Equisetopsida and the subclass Magnoliidae, this plant falls under the order Malpighiales.
+Its taxonomic hierarchy continues through the family Phyllanthaceae and the genus Flueggea, ultimately reaching its specific designation as the species suffruticosa.

 | Taxonomic Rank | Classification |